CodeWithJV/open-holochain-curriculum/slides/actions-and-entries.md

 - Holochain uses a unique data model
 - Each piece of data is represented as a Record
 - Every Record contains an Action
-- This structure ensures data integrity and traceability

 </v-clicks>